 - a company uses CRM but not ERP;

 - a company doesn't have either ERP or CRM.

 Whatever your scenario is, you can get the benefits of both systems and keep all your business's data in a centralized database by developing the ERP with CRM functionality from scratch, integrating CRM into ERP, or customizing ERP adding CRM features.
 Contact us to learn how we can help you.

 Enterprise Resource Planning (ERP)

-Using the ERP, you can reduce operating costs by 11% according to the research from a global marketing services company.
+Using the ERP, you can reduce operating costs by 11% according to the research from a global research company.
 That's why the bigger a company is, the more savings in absolute numbers it can gain.